Omar-Abo-Ziada/Flight-Booking-System/README.md

 4. **Run the Application:** Start the application locally using the provided scripts.
 5. **Explore and Contribute:** Explore the codebase, try out the features, and contribute to the project by submitting bug fixes, feature enhancements, or documentation improvements.

-## Contributing
+## 🤝 Contributing

 We welcome contributions from the community!
-Whether you're a developer, designer, tester, or documentation enthusiast, there are many ways to contribute to the Flight Booking System project.
+Whether you're a developer, designer, tester, or documentation enthusiast, there are many ways to contribute to the Awesome Flight Booking System project.
 Check out our [Contribution Guidelines](CONTRIBUTING.md) for more information on how you can get involved.

-## License
+## ⚖️ License

 This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements
+## 🙏 Acknowledgements

-We would like to thank all contributors and open-source projects that have helped make the Flight Booking System a reality.
-Your contributions and support are greatly appreciated!
+We would like to express our gratitude to all contributors and open-source projects that have helped make the Awesome Flight Booking System a reality.
+Your contributions and support are immensely appreciated!